Thinkific is one of the most well-known learning management systems (LMS) on the web today.

 Shareable Content Object Reference Model (SCORM) is a package interchange file (PIF) that contains all the necessary data to allow for file transfers on an LMS site.

-Not many LMS sites are SCORM compliant these days, as other technology allows for seamless file transfers.
+Not many LMS sites are SCORM compliant these days, as another technology allows for seamless file transfers.

-Despite this difference between the platforms, LearnWorlds is the better option for progressive teaching methods, whereas Thinkific offers superior functionality for selling your courses online.
+Despite this difference between the platforms, LearnWorlds is the better option for progressive teaching methods, whereas Thinkific offers superior functionality to sell courses online.

 LearnDash is an excellent Thinkific alternative for anyone who already has a WordPress site because LearnDash is a WordPress plugin.